sambuccid/hulipaa/users_and_roadmap.md

 Given I am on the search page
-When I enter and run the search for the hardcoded word I want the results to be clearly separated from one another )
+When I enter and run the search for the hardcoded word I want the results to be clearly separated from one another AC-N
+Given I have searched for something on the search page When I click on a result of a page that can't be found(404) I want to still be able to access all other results without runnin the search again )

+### Open result
+As a visitor of the website
+I want to be able to open the page tat contains the result so that I view it
+(Decide a way to store/generate the link to the page to show) (this will probably should be able to be customised heavily)

 ### results for all words in all files
 As a visitor of the website